Do you love films, photography or acting on screen?

 - learning how to use their mobile phone camera and gimbal.

-The current one-on-one mentorship program runs for 2 hours per week for a 10 week block, but can be varied to suit your needs.
+The one-on-one mentorship program runs for 2 hours per week for a 10 week block, and can be varied to suit your needs.
 You can meet with your Mentor in person at our Screen Centre in South Hobart, online via Zoom, or in your own home (depending upon Mentor availability).

 Wide Angle is a non-registered NDIS provider - you can access the mentorship program if you are Plan Managed or Self Managed.
 Your Local Area Coordinator (LAC) or Plan Manager can help you check if you are eligible for the Mentorship program.
 Our Mentorships comply with the NDIS Price Guide 2020-2021 under Capacity Building supports.
 Wide Angle Tasmania complies with all the principles and responsibilities of the NDIS Code of Conduct.
 We have an easy and accessible Complaints Management process through our NDIS Officer, Rose Schramm.
 Participants can also make a complaint through the NDIS HERE.